Commonly Used Brand Name(s)Rituxan

 Rituximab injection is used together with steroids to treat granulomatosis with polyangiitis (GPA or Wegener's granulomatosis) and microscopic polyangiitis (MPA).
 These are immune disorders that cause blood vessels to be inflamed.

 Rituximab injection is also used to treat moderate to severe pemphigus vulgaris (PV), an immune disorder that causes painful blisters on the skin and mucous membranes.

 This medicine is to be administered only by or under the direct supervision of your doctor.

 Before receiving this medicine, make sure you understand all the risks and benefits from receiving the medicine.
 It is important for you to work closely with your doctor during your treatment.

-Rituximab must be given slowly, so the needle will remain in place for a few hours.
-You may also receive medicines (eg, acetaminophen, antihistamines) to help prevent possible allergic reactions to the injection.
+Rituximab injection must be given slowly, so the needle will have to remain in place for at least 90 minutes.
+You may also receive other medicines (eg, fever medicine, allergy medicine, or steroid) at least 30 minutes before starting treatment with this medicine to help prevent unwanted side effects.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of rituximab injection in the pediatric population.
 Safety and efficacy have not been established.